A reading list for AI-curious library professionals

 The first barrier to getting your head around all of these discussions about AI is the specialised jargon.
 This can make reading about it quite dense.

 The main thing to remember is that AI is an umbrella term that covers different techniques that are constantly developing.
 So machine learning, for example, is a type of AI.
-And ChatGTP is an example of generative AI – it can be used to create new content, rather than analysing or reacting to data.
+And ChatGPT is an example of generative AI – it can be used to create new content, rather than analysing or reacting to data.

 We think it did a pretty good job, and it certainly completed the task much more quickly than we could have done.
 This is quite a straightforward task, and it is capable of much more.
 But it’s certainly not without issues or faults.